Richard Pew

-Richard Pew (born April 22, 1933) is a recognized American engineering psychologist in the field of human factors.
+Richard Worden Pew (April 22, 1933 – October 2, 2025) was an American engineering psychologist in the field of human factors.

 Pew earned a Bachelor of Electrical Engineering from Cornell University in 1956 where he was a member of Sigma Pi fraternity.
 He earned an AM in psychology from Harvard University in 1960.
 He completed a PhD in psychology in 1963 under the guidance of Paul Fitts at the University of Michigan, and subsequently became a faculty member there.
-Pew has spent many years as a research scientist at BBN Technologies, and is a Fellow of the Human Factors and Ergonomics Society.
+Pew spent many years as a research scientist at BBN Technologies, and was a Fellow of the Human Factors and Ergonomics Society.

-Pew is also an accomplished fencer, and competed in the individual and team épée events at the 1956 Summer Olympics.
+He was also an accomplished fencer, and competed in the individual and team épée events at the 1956 Summer Olympics.

+Pew died on October 2, 2025, at the age of 92.